Knocking Down the Walls

 Collecting lease data

-Collecting lease data can be a great challenge for real estate leases that are not centralised, especially for multinational corporations where large volumes of leasing documents are maintained in different.
+Collecting lease data can be a great challenge for real estate leases that are not centralized, especially for multinational corporations where large volumes of leasing documents are maintained in different.
 If they do not have standard contractual terms or are written in various foreign languages, it becomes even more complicated.

 IFRS 16 implementation concerns are not only for accountants.
 Leasing and operations teams should be involved in the task of reviewing a contract against the definition of a ‘lease’ under IFRS 16, particularly for companies with a large, international and complex lease portfolio.
 IT departments may also need to sign off on the detailed technical requirements for reporting in conjunction with the finance team.